-Except for employees working in special operations, the regular work day shall consist of a shift of eight (8) consecutive hours, excluding an unpaid meal period, within a twenty-four (24) hour period, and the normal workweek shall consist of five (5) consecutive days Monday through Friday.
-Employees engaged in special operations are defined as employees engaged in an operation for which there is regularly scheduled employment in excess of five (5) work days in any seven (7) day period, or in excess of eight (8) hours in a workday, provided that any such employee will be compensated for hours worked in excess of forty (40) hours in a workweek pursuant to Article 15 (Premium Pay).
+- A. Except for employees working in special operations, the regular workday shall consist of a shift of eight (8) consecutive hours, excluding an unpaid meal period, within a twenty-four (24) hour period, and the normal workweek shall consist of five (5) consecutive days Monday through Friday.
+Employees engaged in special operations are defined as employees engaged in an operation for which there is regularly scheduled employment in excess of five (5) workdays in any seven (7) day period, or in excess of eight (8) hours in a workday, provided that any such employee will be compensated for hours worked in excess of forty (40) hours in a workweek pursuant to Article 15 (Premium Pay).
 Where management converts a normal operation to a special operation, management will provide the Union and the affected employees with reasonable notice of their schedule change.
-The Union may place issues arising as a result of the conversion of an operation to a special operation on the agenda of the Labor-Management Committee for discussion, but such issues are not subject to the grievance and arbitration provisions of this Agreement.

-The parties may confer regarding flextime or alternative work schedules and make recommendations on such matters to the Director, who may accept the recommendations, reject the recommendations, or accept them on a modified basis.

-Employees covered by this Agreement and regularly assigned to night or shift work shall be paid ninety-five cents (\$.95) per hour above the established rates on shifts which commence between the hours of 3:00 p.m. and 7:00 a.m.
+The Union may place issues arising as a result of the conversion of an operation to a special operation on the agenda of the Labor-Management Committee for discussion, but such issues are not subject to the grievance and arbitration provisions of this Agreement. - B. The parties may confer regarding flextime or alternative work schedules and make recommendations on such matters to the Director, who may accept the recommendations, reject the recommendations, or accept them on a modified basis. - C. Effective the first full pay period beginning on or after July 1, 2001, employees covered by this Agreement and regularly assigned to night or shift work shall be paid one dollar and fifteen cents (\$1.15) per hour above the established rates on shifts which commence between the hours of 3:00 p.m. and 7:00 a.m.
 This provision shall not apply to employees whose emergency assignments start or carry into the above-named periods.
 Employees eligible for shift differential pay shall receive that pay for all paid status hours, to include approved paid leave hours and holidays.

+- D. Effective the first full pay period beginning on or after July 1, 2002, employees covered by this Agreement and regularly assigned to night or shift work shall be paid one dollar and twenty cents (\$1.20) per hour above the established rates on shifts which commence between the hours of 3:00 p.m. and 7:00 a.m.
+This provision shall not apply to employees whose emergency assignments start or carry into the above-named periods.
+Employees eligible for shift differential pay shall receive that pay for all paid status hours, to include approved paid leave hours and holidays. - E. The Employer will identify essential positions.
+Each essential employee will be notified in writing of the essential status of his/her position at the time of hire and/or annual evaluation. - F. All essential employees who are required to report to work when an emergency is declared will be compensated at the rate of two (2) times their regular rate of pay for overtime work done when the County Government is closed. - G. The Union and the Employer will meet within ninety (90) days of the adoption date of this Agreement to discuss and determine the feasibility of an alternative work schedule.

-Snow and Ice Removal
+H. Snow and Ice Removal.